dai-shi/waku/README.md

 ## State management

-We recommend [Jotai](https://jotai.org) for global React state management based on the atomic model's performance and scalability, but Waku should be compatible with all React state management libraries such as Zustand and Valtio.
+We recommend [Jotai](https://jotai.org) for global React state management based on the atomic model’s performance and scalability, but Waku should be compatible with all React state management libraries such as Zustand and Valtio.

-We're exploring a deeper integration of atomic state management into Waku to achieve the performance and developer experience of signals while preserving React's declarative programming model.
+We’re exploring a deeper integration of atomic state management into Waku to achieve the performance and developer experience of signals while preserving React’s declarative programming model.

 ## Environment variables

-It's important to distinguish environment variables that must be kept secret from those that can be made public.
+It’s important to distinguish environment variables that must be kept secret from those that can be made public.

 #### Private